phunware/maas-loyalty-android-sdk/README.md

 ## Usage Overview

 ### **Initialization**
-The Loyalty Coin SDK is initialized along with your current [MaaS SDK integration](https://github.com/phunware/maas-core-android-sdk).
+The PhunToken Loyalty SDK is initialized along with your current [MaaS SDK integration](https://github.com/phunware/maas-core-android-sdk).
 That being said, the important integration steps are setting up MaaS Core with relevant appId, accessKey, and secret.

 ***
 ### **Opt In**
-Loyalty Coin is opt in by default and based around your own system of registered users.
-To opt your user into Loyalty Coin you will need to provide the SDK with a unique identifier for the user that maps cleanly to the representation of the user in your own system (such as the email they used to register with your app).
+PhunToken Loyalty SDK is opt in by default and based around your own system of registered users.
+To opt your user into PhunToken Loyalty SDK you will need to provide the SDK with a unique identifier for the user that maps cleanly to the representation of the user in your own system (such as the email they used to register with your app).
 It is expected that you will track the opt in state in your own app.

 ```kotlin